Leschi (Nisqually): Life

 Leschi was put on trial on November 17, 1856, for the murder of Colonel Moses, which he denied having committed.
 His first trial resulted in a hung jury; the judge had instructed the jury that killing of combatants during wartime did not constitute murder.
 The second trial began on March 18, 1857.
 The judge did not give this instruction, and the court did not allow Leschi's defense lawyers, Frank Clark and William Wallace, to introduce potentially exonerating evidence.
 The testimony of Antonio B. Rabbeson swayed the jury's verdict of guilty.
 Rabbeson was said to have vague testimony, but the defense could do little to refute it.
 Leschi and his lawyer team tried to present a map that refuted Rabbeson's details of the event as physically impossible, but the jury appeared to have difficulty understanding it.

 Sometime after his second trial, Leschi was seen to make the "sign of the cross" and heard to speak a Christian prayer.
 Leschi is believed to have received a Catholic baptism before his second trial.
 He was baptized by Father Chirouse, who was fairly fluent in Salish, Leschi's native language.
 Father Chirouse had performed the marriage of Leschi and his youngest wife, Mary.
-Leschi was convicted and sentenced to death, to be hanged June 10, 1857.
+Leschi was convicted and sentenced to death on June 10, 1857.

 Supporter William Fraser Tolmie petitioned the new governor, LaFayette McMullen, to pardon Leschi, but the governor refused.
 United States Army officer August Kautz, another supporter, published two issues of a newspaper defending Leschi.
 Titled the Truth Teller, the newspaper's masthead said: "Devoted to the Dissemination of Truth and the Suppression of Humbug."
 The first issue of the paper containing this masthead was published on February 3, 1858; it had four pages of columns and articles that favored Leschi and his innocence.
 Kautz also included his recollections of the survey he had carried out at the crime scene, which he believed strongly discredited Rabbeson's account of the attack.
 Tolmie's petition and the front page of the Truth Teller are reprinted in Ezra Meeker's 1905 history, The Tragedy of Leschi, which was republished in 1980.

 Meeker was on the first jury, and one of two men who voted for acquittal.
 Military officers refused to execute Leschi, as they said he was a valid war combatant and should not be tried.
 Pierce County authorities conducted the execution.
 It was postponed to January 22, 1858, to allow an appeal to the Territorial Supreme Court.